VFM-Loc: Training-Free Cross-View Geo-Localization via Aligning Discriminative Visual Hierarchies: Related Work

 CVGL aims to geo-localize query drone-captured image by matching it against a database of geo-referenced satellite imagery, fundamentally framing it as an image retrieval problem across heterogeneous viewpoints \cite{vo2016localizing, zhu2021vigor}.
 Advances in DL-based feature representation have been a primary driver of progress in this field \cite{durgam2024cross}.
 Early DL approaches commonly employed Siamese networks \cite{tian2017cross} or metric learning objectives \cite{liu2019lending} to learn embeddings that minimize the distance between correctly matched image pairs.

 To bridge the severe appearance gap induced by extreme viewpoint differences, later work explored more sophisticated architectures and strategies.
 A key direction has been the use of polar transformation to geometrically align satellite/aerial images with ground-level panoramas \cite{liu2019lending, shi2019spatial}, significantly easing the learning problem and leading to substantial performance gains.
 Concurrently, research has evolved from relying solely on global features to incorporating local and structural information.
-This includes methods that perform spatial-aware feature aggregation \cite{yang2021cross}, employ optimal transport to model spatial correspondences \cite{shi2020optimal}, and design explicit part-based or local pattern networks to capture fine-grained details \cite{wang2021each, tian2021uav}.
+This includes methods that explore multiscale consistency with enhanced feature interaction \cite{yang2026ecsnet}, employ optimal transport to model spatial correspondences \cite{shi2020optimal}, and design explicit part-based or local pattern networks to capture fine-grained details \cite{wang2021each, tian2021uav, wuqiong2024camp}.
 The introduction of vision transformers marked another leap, leveraging their strength in modeling long-range dependencies to enhance feature representation and extract robust geometry-aware features \cite{yang2021cross, zhu2022transgeo}.
+Meanwhile, vision-language models have been explored to bridge cross-view gaps via text-image guided feature extraction \cite{cao2026vlgeo}.
 Recent frameworks have moved beyond one-to-one retrieval by integrating joint retrieval-and-calibration pipelines that account for positional offsets, enabling finer-grained localization \cite{wang2023fine}.
 Furthermore, emerging generative methods, such as generative adversarial networks and diffusion models, are being investigated to synthesize cross-view imagery \cite{ye2025leveraging}, offering a promising path to alleviate data scarcity and viewpoint-gap challenges in CVGL.

 Despite these advances, CVGL faces persistent bottleneck problems in cross-domain generalization.
 A central issue arises from the simplified assumptions underlying many benchmark datasets.
 Existing benchmarks often assume perfect center alignment between ground and aerial image pairs \cite{yang2021cross}, an assumption that is over-simplified in practical applications.
 Real-world scenarios frequently involve large positional offsets, which substantially degrade global feature similarity, introduces disruptive elements, and demands robust partial matching capabilities that many methods lack \cite{xia2025cross}.
 Consequently, generalizing CVGL to unseen geographic regions and handling unconstrained viewpoint and positional discrepancies remains an open and critical challenge.